SpaceTerran/spaceterran.github.io/_posts/2024-07-14-Gmail-Summarization-Script-with-Ollama.md

      M ![Select api](/assets/img/myphotos/Gmail-with-Ollama/13_create_creds_select_scope_save.png){: width="350"}
    <br>
    6. Now select "Web application" as the type, then name your application or leave it as the default.
 The most important part is to add a URI in the "Authorized Redirect URIs" field; be sure to enter `http://localhost:8080`.
 Ensure you download the credentials here—this file will be used as your `credentials.json`.
 Simply rename the file and add it to the same directory where you are running this Python script.

+   >Warning: When setting the URI, it is very possible that you could be running an application on port 8080 from where you are running this script.
+If that is the case, feel free to change the port to something else, like `http://localhost:8181`.
+If you do this, please note you will need to update the code on lines 68 and 69.
+   {: .prompt-warning }

    <br>
      N ![Select New Project](/assets/img/myphotos/Gmail-with-Ollama/14_create_creds_app_type.png){: width="400"}
      O ![Select api](/assets/img/myphotos/Gmail-with-Ollama/15_create_creds_download.png){: width="300"}